openrewrite/rewrite-migrate-java/README.md

 Java API for XML Web Services (JAX-WS) provides a framework for building SOAP-based XML web services in Java.
-This framework was originally part of the Java Platform, Enterprise Edition (J2EE), and both the API and the reference implementation were governed as part of the J2EE specification.
+This framework was originally part of the Java Platform, Enterprise Edition (J2EE), and both the API and the reference implementation was governed as part of the J2EE specification.

 | Jakarta EE Version | XML Web Services Artifact               | Package Namespace | Description                     |
 |--------------------|-----------------------------------------|-------------------|---------------------------------|